 B. Shijir holds a bachelor’s in business management from Citi Institute of Mongolia.
 He has lived in Germany and the US and has worked as a translator and safety officer in Major Drilling Mongolia.
 He joined the SIT Study Abroad Mongolia program in August 2014 as program assistant and seminar coordinator.
 Like all the staff he has many hats to wear; in addition to his duties as the program assistant, seminar coordinator, and office manager, he acts as a translator in the field.

-Oyunbold Zorigt (Oyuka), Field Assistant
+Oyunbold Zorigt (Oyuka), Field Coordinator

 Z. Oyunbold holds a BA in international economics from University of the Humanities, Ulaanbaatar, in 2013.
 When in college, he worked as a translator for tourists during the summer breaks.
 After working in the private business sector for two years, he joined the SIT Mongolia program in January 2015.
 Despite his young age, Oyuka has experience living and traveling internationally and locally.
 For two years in a row he participated in “Work and Travel in the USA” program.